 5. You can see Bucket Policy.
 Click on Edit.

-Now, you have two options either you can write your bucket policy in the editor as a JSON file or you can simply generate policy using Policy Generator.
+Now, you have two options either you can write your bucket policy in the editor as a JSON file or you can simply generate a policy using Policy Generator.
 Here we will continue with generating a policy.

 - Click on Policy Generator.